Majid-Kamali/Majid-Kamali/README.md

-> Hi there , I'm Majid Kamali Front-End and Back-End Developer👋
+> Hi there , I'm Majid Kamali 👋

+ ### 👨‍💻 &nbsp;  About Me
+   - Working as Front-End and Back-End  developer
+   - Learning React js
+   - Coding and exercise are my hobby

 ---
 ### **Skills / Languages**
 - 👯  ```<? php ?>``` not bad